The historic Knightsbridge property relaunched last year ready to reassert itself as one of the capital's great hotels

 26 February 2020

-One Hyde Park, the modern complex at 100 Knightsbridge, has provoked classic Daily Mail moral disapprobation since it completed in 2009.
+One Hyde Park, the modern complex at 100 Knightsbridge, provoked classic moral disapprobation from the Daily Mail soon after its completed in 2009.
 The development’s flagship penthouse, the newspaper discovered, had been purchased by Qatar’s Sheikh Hamad bin Jassim bin Jaber Al-Thani, the project’s key financial backer, through a company based in the Cayman Islands.
 The sheikh paid £40.5 million for the apartment, almost £100 million less than the asking price.
 The Guardian, doing some digging of its own, revealed that almost 80 per cent of the development’s 72 apartments had been purchased through similar offshore entities (avoiding capital gains tax, inheritance tax and capping any tax paid on rental income at 20 per cent).
 Only a handful of flats had registered to pay council tax.

 Hyde Park Court, seeking planning approval 120 years earlier, provoked reproach of a more aesthetic nature.